-A Confirmation statement is a review of followings;
+A confirmation statement is a review of the followings;

-Confirmation Statement is legally required to be filed to Companies House once a year.
+A confirmation statement is legally required to be filed to Companies House once a year.
 Every company needs to send CSO1 to Companies House to verify the company's information, including Dormant Companies.
-However, it shouldn't be confused with Annual Accounts, as annual accounts present financial activities, profits, and assets of your company.
+However, it shouldn't be confused with Annual Accounts, as annual accounts present the financial activities, profits, and assets of your company.